siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 relation:   what happens when they are together?
 ```

-This book does not ask teachers to stop teaching counting.
-It asks teachers not to confuse counting with the whole meaning of addition.
+This book does not ask anyone to stop teaching counting.
+It asks us not to confuse counting with the whole meaning of addition.

-It also asks teachers to notice something children can understand immediately:
+It also asks us to notice something children can understand immediately:

 ```text
 things that exist are positive